RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 - meanmax overall
 - deep learning github post (this one inspired me in particular)

-### Deep Reinforcement Learning
+### Reinforcement Learning

-Deep Reinforcement Learning is the field that combines deep neural networks with reinforcement learning training.
-Some interesting areas this has made impact are ChatGPT, AlphaZero(Link), and ***.
-In particular, \
-reinforcement learning has shown to make superhuman performance in a variety of games (Chess, Go, ***).
-At fundamental level, in RL, a model takes in an input state, produces an action, and then receives a reward/penalty \
-that gives feedback on that action.
+In Reinforcement Learning, a model takes in an input state, produces an action, and then receives a reward/penalty that gives feedback on that action.
+Despite its simple core RL has made a large impact on many machine learning application areas, including modern LLMs (large language models) lke ChatGPT.
+In particular, RL has been used to develop world-class or even superhuman level performance at varios games, including Chess, Go, DOTA, and Starcraft.
 I was inspired by the success of these models and wanted to better understand how they work, so decided to make a bot of my own on a much simpler game.

+Deep Reinforcement Learning uses deep neural networks as the core model architecture, and particularly shines over simpler methods (such as heuristics) when the action space and/or game length is exceedingly large.
+Wordle is a game published by the New York Times, where the goal is to guess a certain target word given 6 guesses.
+After each guess, the user gets feedback ***.
+There are ~13k allowed guess words, and 2315 possible \
+target words.
+This makes the total number of possible Wordle games = ***.

 ## WordleBot